The ANU Vet Services Team vets are available to assist all ANU researchers engaged in all animal-based research and teaching.

 You may like to contact us in advance of preparing an animal ethics protocol, prior to accepting a position at ANU, or as part of your ethical review process.
-You can request a meeting with the veterinary team or get advice by email or over the phone.
+You can request a meeting with the vet team or get advice by email or over the phone.
+(Contact details)

-While you have an active protocol we are still available to work with you on refinement, reduction and replacement initiatives for your work as you work on variations to your protocol or issues as they arise.
+We are also available to work with you on your approved protocol while it is active, including on refinement, reduction and replacement initiatives for your work as you work on variations to your protocol or issues as they arise.

-Proactively discussing any concerns about your work with our team will ensure we can assist you to continue your research and improve the welfare outcomes for animals under your care.
+Proactively discussing any concerns about your work with us will ensure we can assist you to continue your research and improve the welfare outcomes for animals under your care.

 Reporting ethical concerns